skyssolutions/lynxchan/Readme.md

 The back-end project is a [Nodeclipse](http://www.nodeclipse.org/) project with lint and formatting defined.
 IMO eclipse is a shit, but it makes it very practical to automatically format and clean everything.
 Coding standard: [Felix's Node style guide](https://github.com/felixge/node-style-guide).
 More information can be found at [src/be/Readme.md](src/be/Readme.md).

+# Aux
+There a couple of utility scripts there besides the install one.
+Rotating logs for the upstart service, removing installs and such.

+# License
+MIT.
+Do whatever you want, I don't even know what is written there.
+I just know you can't sue me.

 # Contributing
 I would rather not having other people writing the initial code for the engine, but if you wish to suggest and discuss features or contribute to a default front-end to replace the placeholder ones I am using, you can find me under the name StephenLynx on #lynxchan at Rizon or e-mail me at sergio.a.vianna@gmail.com.